 13.3 The required response for a postal vote to be valid shall be 1/3, rounded up, of the eligible voting members.

-13.4 As per the Constitution (5.9) on matters relating to Constitution, Bylaws, Policies, Membership and the Rules a majority of 2/3 of cast votes is required.
+13.4 As per the Constitution (5.9) on matters relating to Constitution, Bylaws, , Membership and the Rules, a majority of 2/3 of cast votes is required.
 For all other matters a simple majority.
 In the event of a tie the President will have a casting vote.

 13.5 For postal / electronic votes within the Board the response period will be 15 days however this may be reduced to a shorter period if a matter of critical urgency.